-12.0.01Election Conduct
+12.0.01 Election Conduct

-- (a) All elections, referenda, recalls, ratifications, or other matters to be decided by either a ballot vote of Local 1000 members or vote by the Local 1000 delegates to General Council, shall be conducted in accordance with procedures established by the Local 1000 Board of Directors and shall be administered by an appropriate Local 1000 election committee - 12.0.02 Eligibility Requirements - (a) Stewards may run for and hold only one office within Local 1000. - (b) Any active member in good standing in the respective jurisdiction may run for CSEA General Council delegate. - (c) All candidates for DLC office, District Bargaining Unit Representative, and Classification Bargaining Unit Representative must be certified stewards prior to the first day of the nomination period - (d) All candidates for Local 1000 statewide officer must: - (1) Be a member in good standing for the two years immediately prior to the first day of the nomination period; and - (2) Be an active steward for the two years immediately prior to the first day of the nomination period. - (e) Any certified steward may be appointed to a vacant office following the appropriate procedure. - 12.0.03 Term of Office - (a) The term of office for Local 1000 statewide officers, all DLC officers, officers of worksite locals, DBURs, and CBURs is three years beginning June 30 of the election year or until their successors take office.
+- (a) All elections, referenda, recalls, ratifications, or other matters to be decided by either a ballot vote of Local 1000 members or vote by the Local 1000 delegates to General Council, shall be conducted in accordance with procedures established by the Local 1000 Board of Directors and shall be administered by an appropriate Local 1000 election committee. - (b) Whenever the bylaws or policy provides for voting by a mail ballot, the Union may utilize electronic voting if feasible and allowed by law. - 12.0.02 Eligibility Requirements - (a) Stewards may run for and hold only one office within Local 1000. - (b) Any active member in good standing in the respective jurisdiction may run for CSEA General Council delegate. - (c) All candidates for DLC office, District Bargaining Unit Representative, and Classification Bargaining Unit Representative must be certified stewards prior to the first day of the nomination period - (d) All candidates for Local 1000 statewide officer must: - (1) Be a member in good standing for the two years immediately prior to the first day of the nomination period; and - (2) Be an active steward for the two years immediately prior to the first day of the nomination period. - (e) Any certified steward may be appointed to a vacant office following the appropriate procedure. - 12.0.03 Term of Office - (a) The term of office for Local 1000 statewide officers, all DLC officers, officers of worksite locals, DBURs, and CBURs is three years beginning June 30 of the election year or until their successors take office.